UNINETTSigma2/documentation/software/userinstallsw/conda.md

 We recommend one **environment per project**, not one for all projects.
 Here meaning research project/ code project, not compute allocation project.
-It is OK to share an environment with colleagues if they use the same code but it is a good idea to not try to have an environment for "everything" and all your many projects.
+It is OK to share an environment with colleagues if they use the same code but it is a good idea to not try to have a single environment for "everything" and all your many projects.

 The reason is that one day you will want to share the environment with somebody